schneems/rust_macro_tutorial/docs/020_proc_macro_start.md

 ## Create an empty Proc Macro

-To write a proc macro we will need some crates.
+To write a proc macro, we will need some crates.
 Add them now:

 ```toml
 :::>> file.append cache_diff_derive/Cargo.toml